Persuasion (1995 film): Critical reception

 Persuasion at first failed to attract many reviews.
 This changed when Pride and Prejudice and Sense and Sensibility were released in late 1995 to great success in the UK.
 Their reception lifted the earlier film out of obscurity, as Austen's popularity became apparent among critics.
 Persuasion garnered highly positive reviews from major film critics, and review aggregation website Rotten Tomatoes has since calculated a rating of 87%, which refers to the percentage of positive reviews based on 30 critics.
 Caryn James of The New York Times deemed it a "critic's pick", praising "a cast completely in sync with Austen's warm but piercing style".
 Jay Carr of The Boston Globe highlighted Root's performance, calling it "a heart-stoppingly reticent yet glorious debut".

 In a contribution for The Washington Post, Desson Howe said "there's a wonderful, unhurried delicacy about Persuasion...as if everyone concerned with the production knows that, if given time and patience, Austen's genius will emerge.
 Thanks to assured performances, exacting direction and, of course, inspired writing, it does, in subtle, glorious ways".
 Writing for Entertainment Weekly, critic Ken Tucker graded the film with an "A−", saying it "should enthrall even those who haven't read" the novel.
 Tucker concluded that the film was "the sort of passionate yet precise comedy that reminds me why Austen remains such a vital writer".
-Susan Ostrov Weisser, a professor of nineteenth-century literature, called the film a "faithful parade of Austen's world", and praised Root as the film's "crown jewel" for playing a "fiercely intelligent, regretful, and frustrated Anne Elliot with subtlety and nuance".
+Susan Ostrov Weisser, a professor of 19th-century literature, called the film a "faithful parade of Austen's world", and praised Root as the film's "crown jewel" for playing a "fiercely intelligent, regretful, and frustrated Anne Elliot with subtlety and nuance".
 In 2008, James Rampton of The Independent rated it the fourth-best Austen adaptation of all time.

 When reviewing, film critics often compared the respective adaptations of Persuasion and Sense and Sensibility.
 Directed by Ang Lee, Sense and Sensibility received more recognition and accolades from Hollywood, while Michell's production gained the admiration of up-market critics, who felt it was a more authentic and thoughtful representation of Austen's world.
 Janet Maslin of The New York Times, for instance, wrote that Sense and Sensibility "can't match the brilliant incisiveness of the more spartan Persuasion, still the most thoughtful new Austen adaptation".
 The Los Angeles Times characterised Persuasion as "the most authentically British version and the one closest to the spirit of the novels" and Sense and Sensibility as "the audience-friendly Hollywood version of Austen, easygoing and aiming to please".
 Time magazine named them both the best films of 1995, referring to Persuasion as "reserved" and Sense and Sensibility as "more bustling".
 Higson, when analysing both productions, felt Persuasion captured a sense of "gritty realism" that would influence such later Austen adaptations as Mansfield Park (1999) and Becoming Jane (2007).